tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

     full pod spec to the user.
 *   Airflow operator doesn’t provide a reliable way to retry user’s container and recover from transient errors.
-*   Airflow does not support initializing operator inside another operator.
+*   Airflow does not support initializing an operator inside another operator.
-    Going back to use multiple Airflow operators for a component is a regression now that we have `BaseComponentLauncher` ready.
+    Going back to using multiple Airflow operators for a component is a regression now that we have `BaseComponentLauncher` ready.

 ## Proposed Design